bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/LECTURE_OVERVIEW.md

 # <span style="color:orange">Lecture overview</span>

-Congratulations on reaching this pivotal section of our course!
-In this module, we'll dive into the practical implementation of asynchronous tasks with Celery by creating our first task: sending emails to our users.
-Email notification is a critical feature in most web applications, and with Celery, we can efficiently handle email sending in the background, ensuring a smooth user experience while keeping our application responsive.
+Welcome to this exciting section of our course, where we'll explore the powerful world of Redis caching and its integration with our Django application.
+Caching is a fundamental technique to boost the performance and response times of web applications.
+In this module, we'll learn how to implement Redis caching in our Django app to store frequently accessed data and reduce database queries, resulting in a faster and more efficient user experience.

-Introduction to Email Sending Task:
+Introduction to Redis Caching:

-We'll begin by understanding the importance of asynchronous email sending and how it enhances the overall performance of our Django application.
-You'll learn how Celery allows us to delegate the email sending process to background tasks, reducing user wait times during the registration, password reset, or other email-related operations.

-Creating the Celery Task Function:

-We'll write our first Celery task function responsible for sending emails.
-You'll learn how to define the task, decorate it properly, and pass necessary parameters such as the recipient's email, subject, and content.

-Asynchronous Email Sending:

-With the Celery task in place, we'll execute the email sending process asynchronously in the background.
-You'll see how the task can be called from Django views or other parts of the application, enabling us to trigger email sending without blocking the main thread.

-Monitoring Tasks:

-We'll leverage Flower, the Celery monitoring tool, to monitor the progress and status of our email sending tasks.
-You'll see how Flower provides insights into task execution, errors, and overall task performance.

-By the end of this section, you'll have a fully functional Celery task that handles email sending efficiently in the background.
-You'll gain hands-on experience in integrating Celery with Django and leveraging its capabilities to streamline email-related operations.
+We'll start by understanding the benefits of caching and its impact on application performance.
+You'll learn about Redis, a lightning-fast in-memory data store, and how it can be utilized as a caching backend in Django.

+Setting Up Redis:

+Before diving into the implementation, we'll configure Redis and integrate it with our Django application.
+You'll learn how to install and set up Redis as a caching backend, ensuring that it's ready to store and retrieve cached data.

+Caching Mechanisms in Django:

+We'll explore the various caching mechanisms available in Django, including low-level caching, template fragment caching, and database query caching.
+You'll understand when and how to leverage these caching techniques effectively.

+By the end of this section, you'll have successfully integrated Redis caching into your Django application, dramatically improving its performance and response times.
+You'll be equipped with the knowledge and skills to apply caching techniques effectively, ensuring that your application delivers a seamless and optimized user experience.

-With asynchronous email sending in place, your application will deliver a seamless and responsive user experience, ensuring that important email notifications reach your users reliably and without delay.
-Let's dive into the world of asynchronous tasks and make email sending a breeze in your Django application!
+Redis caching is a powerful tool that enables efficient data storage and retrieval, making your application more scalable and responsive.
+Let's dive into the world of caching and unleash the true potential of your Django app!

 # <span style="color:orange">Code changes</span>

-You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/21/files).
+You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/22/files).

 ***